 4. Iron Chef Masaharu Morimoto is a big fan of Korean Pears and uses them in this Asian-Pear Salad at his New York restaurant Morimoto

-5. Pair this pear (ha ha!) with cheese for an easy appetizer.
+5. Pair this pear (ha ha!) with cheese for an easy appetizer, or put them on your grazing boards.

 6. Speaking of appetizers, wrap a Korean pear slice in prosciutto, spear it with a toothpick and call me for cocktails and appies!